payerle/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 ``.modulerc`` files to direct the module command to the proper modulefile depending on what compiler, etc. was previously loaded.
-Because of this, there are a number of differences in behavior and what is seen by the user, most notably many more modulefiles.
+Because of this, there are a number of differences in behavior and what is seen by the user, most notably many, many more modulefiles.
 Whether this is good or bad is a matter of taste.

 Implementation